Our Belt Rankings

 What the Rankings Mean

-Brazilian Jiu-Jitsu uses a colored belt system to show a student’s rank and skill level.
-Most people start at white belt, then progress through blue, purple, and brown before earning black belt.
-Stripes are often added to belts to mark progress within each level.
+Brazilian Jiu-Jitsu uses a colored belt system to represent a student’s experience, technical development, and progression through the art.
+Most students begin at white belt before advancing through blue, purple, and brown belts on their journey toward black belt.
+Stripes are often added to belts to recognize progress and development within each rank.

 From 4 to 15 years of age